This Week's Question: How do I figure out who the "right" customer is for my business?

 Then make a list of every single target market that you can possibly think of that shares that problem that you can help them.
 Don't filter out anything, just brainstorm as fast as you can.
 After you have the list, just pick one.
 Then figure out what does that person really care about and what do they value.

 This exercise really just scratches the surface to help you find your target market and ideal customer.
 If you'd like to really dig in, I invite you to attend our upcoming workshop, the information is right below this video and I look forward to seeing you there.
+If you need more help, talk to our marketing agency.
+We offer an array of internet marketing services including SEO, email marketing, and local PPC advertising, not to mention website design and development.

 And I know you love these videos so don't forget to like and subscribe!